tavareshenrique/go-barber-backend/README.md

 # goBarber

-Barber / salon scheduling project created in module 2 of the Rocketseat Bootcamp.Some parts were self-taught.
+barber / salon scheduling project created in module 2 of the Rocketseat Bootcamp.
+Some parts were self-taught.

 ## Compatibility